fl101/awardfares-blog/_posts/2023-10-03-sas-acquisition.md

 If you've been eyeing a particular award trip with a Star Alliance partner, it may be a good idea to book it before SAS's exit.
 Once the departure is official, using EuroBonus points for Star Alliance flights might be limited or no longer possible.

-For example, if you are looking into flying [**Lufthansa First Class using EuroBonus points**](https://blog.awardfares.com/lufthansa-with-eurobonus-guide/), this might be a good time to hit that milestone, before the transtion starts.
+For example, if you are looking into flying [**Lufthansa First Class using EuroBonus points**](https://blog.awardfares.com/lufthansa-with-eurobonus-guide/), this might be a good time to hit that milestone before the transition starts.

 <img src="../assets/img/sas-acquisition/sas-home.webp" alt="SAS Website before they join SkyTeam." />